 In the last few years there has been an enormous change in the style and use of the worldwide web – the Internet.
 The old style of static web page which John Earnshaw set up and maintained for the Society served us well, but we needed to look at the ‘social media’ like Facebook and Twitter which allow individuals to interact with each other easily, informally and in real time.
 Converting the web site was a huge task taken on very expertly by Margaret Tucker Moxon, and such is the effect of worldwide instantaneous communication afforded by the new– style Internet that it doesn’t matter at all that Margaret lives and works 10,000 miles away, literally on the other side of the world.
 It is a successful working example of the global village which brings us all closer.

 In late 2017 Margaret in her turn sought to hand over the running of the website, and I volunteered to take it on.
 And in an uncanny echo of the problems which beset John Earnshaw when he tried to adopt the website domain name from his predecessor, there were problems again.
 It all took several months to complete, but the website you are on now is the result.
 It differs from the earlier site in that it has been redesigned and its structure simplified, due in part to a decision by the Committee to restrict access to much of the research data to Members.
-This was brought about by creating a parallel website which was closed to anyone without the password which was published in a supplement to the October 2017 Magazine (issue 60) and which will be changed after a notice in the October 2018 issue.
+This was brought about by creating a parallel website which was closed to anyone without the password which is notified in the October issue of The Moxon Magazine each year.

 So this website, open to the public, was designed to give potential members and anyone interested in all matters Moxonian a taste of who we are and what we do, and to offer some information and access to membership.
-You will see throughout the site links to a page called The Benefits of Memberships, and another link to allow you to join – or to renew your membership – online.
-But never worry: we will still cherish members who are not online both with postal applications and with our print-copy Magazine twice a year!
+Look at our Membership Page to see The Benefits of Memberships, and another link to allow you to join – or to renew your membership – online.
+But never worry: we still cherish members who are not online both with postal applications and with our print-copy Magazine twice a year!